CedricDViou/NRT_2G_channelizer/logbook.md

     - Some due to large fanout (was 4, reduce it to 2, regenerate fft)
   - fit
   - Same negative slacks on fanouts to multipliers
-  - TODO: Regenerate 2-pols FFT with fanout=1
+  - Regenerate 2-pols FFT with fanout=1
+  - fit with new 2-pol FFT

 - adc_sst_v7
   - From adc_c9r_sst_v1_module.py, create modules and import them into adc_sst_v7.py to test design